xinzhel/LLM-Agent-Survey/README.md

 <div align="center">
 <h2>
-A Reading List for LLM-Agents (Updated: 14 Mar 2025)
+A Reading List for LLM-Agents (Last Major Updated: 14 Mar 2025)
 </div>
 <!-- About: Surveys on LLM Agents (Published on CoLing 2025) and Test-Time Compute via Search (Preprint) -->